-Watermelons are a source of vitamin A, C, and B6, along with magnesium and potassium.
+Watermelons are a source of vitamins A, C, and B6, along with magnesium and potassium.
 They're also rich in fibre, which aids in bowel movements and reduces constipation.
 Eating watermelon during the last trimester of your pregnancy can be a way to relieve muscle cramps, heartburn, and swelling in hands and feet (oedema).

 Grapes provide you with a good amount of vitamin C and vitamin K, folate, fibre, organic acids, pectin and immune-boosting antioxidants that can help prevent infections.

 Pomegranates are high in calcium, folate, iron, protein and vitamin C. Because they are so iron-dense, pomegranate is one of the fruits you must eat during pregnancy to prevent anaemia.
 Also, some research has shown that drinking pomegranate juice is a way to decrease the risk of injury to the placenta during pregnancy.